ColinKennedy/ways/docs/why.rst

     print(asset2.get_value('JOB'))
     # Result on Windows: 'someJobName_123'

-The "discipline" key uses "job" hierachy and "job" is defined differently depending on the user's OS.
+The "discipline" key uses "job" hierarchy and "job" is defined differently depending on the user's OS.

 Lets add some more complexity - Now our project needs to be able to query the